 Demand for palladium is on the rise.
 Palladium is normally used for catalytic converters in gasoline engines, while platinum is used in diesel engines.
 However palladium has started to replace platinum in catalytic converters for diesel vehicles as well.

 5. United States

 Stillwater Mining Company (NYSE:SWC) is the only producer of PGMs in the US.
-It owns the Stillwater mine and East Boulder mine.
-Together, these mines were responsible for almost $495 million worth of metals production in 2014, according to the USGS.
+It owns the Stillwater and East Boulder mines.
+Together, these mines were responsible for almost $532 million worth of metals production in 2015, as per the US Geological Survey.
 The company also maintains a smelter, refinery and laboratory in Montana and recovers PGMs from spent catalyst material.

 Small quantities of PGMs were also recovered as by-products of copper refining in the US in 2015.